colurw/pandora_NLP/readme.md

-A document-level NLP embedding is an example of a dataset processed to reduce dimensionality, where large one-hot encoded vectors representing individual words in each document are compressed into smaller feature vectors, where each value in the vector represents a concept (as understood by the computer) found in the document corpus.
+A document-level NLP embedding is an example of a dataset processed to reduce dimensionality, where large one-hot encoded vectors representing individual words in each document are compressed into smaller feature vectors, where each value in the vector represents a concept (as understood by the computer) in the document.

 These 'cardinal' concepts are learned by the machine as the most efficient way to distinguish between individual training documents.